 - Kneel over the side of the bench with your left knee, use your left arm as support, extend your right leg out to the side angled slightly back, or use a technique like the one above if you’re performing this exercise at home with no bench.

 - Hold the dumbbell in your right hand, with your arm fully extended, shoulder stretched forward slightly.

 - Pull up your arm until your upper arm is about horizontal, keep your elbow near to your body, hold for a moment then slowly lower to the starting position.

-The T-Bar Row is another variation of the Lat Row, it can be performed on a special T-bar row setup or sometimes with a modified barbell which resembles a T, it can also be performed just using a standard barbell.
+The T-Bar Row is another variation of the Lat Rows exercise, it can be performed on a special T-bar row setup or sometimes with a modified barbell which resembles a T, it can also be performed just using a standard barbell.
 The technique can vary, many people use a fairly upright technique, however this is not the best way to perform the exercise.

 Performing the exercise with your back in an almost horizontal position is the recommended technique.
 It will be far more effective for targeting your lats, it will also be better for strengthening your lower back.